descope/descope-ruby-sdk/README.md

 **Changing Passwords**

 _NOTE: send_reset will only work if the user has a validated email address.
-Otherwise password reset prompts cannot be sent._
+Otherwise, password reset prompts cannot be sent._

 In the [password authentication method](https://app.descope.com/settings/authentication/password) in the Descope console, it is possible to define which alternative authentication method can be used in order to authenticate the user, in order to reset and update their password.